raspberrypilearning/find-the-bug/en/step_3.md

 --- task ---

-Select the bug and drag the blocks away from the `when this sprite clicked`{:class="block3events"} block to stop them running when you click on the bug:
+Click on the bug sprite and drag the blocks away from the `when this sprite clicked`{:class="block3events"} block to stop them running when you click on the bug:

 ![Breaking script to stop changes as you edit](breaking-script.gif)